The Western part of Crete Island is a unique place, with hundreds of thousands of fans ready to visit the place again & again

 In a very short distance, the scenery can change completely.

 The biggest temperature differences are observed when ascending the mountainsides, heading away from the sea.
-For every 100 ms. of altitude climbed, the temperature drops by 0.6 to 1°C.
+For every 100ms of altitude climbed, the temperature drops by 0.6 to 1°C.

-6. Cretan Hospitality: Part of the DNA
+6. Cretan Hospitality: Part of locals DNA (at least for elders)

 This is something that can be found not only in Chania but on Crete as a whole.